fluent-vue/fluent-vue/docs/howto/access-outside-of-component.md

 # Access to localizations outside of component

-To use localizations outside of Vue components your can export `FluentVue.format` and `FluentVue.formatAttrs` functions from your *fluent-vue* setup code.
+To use localizations outside of Vue components you can export `FluentVue.format` and `FluentVue.formatAttrs` functions from your *fluent-vue* setup code.
 These functions work like `$t` and `$ta` component methods respectively.

 ### fluent.js - fluent-vue setup code